Jason2Brownlee/QuakeBotArchive/research/essays/b16_botskin.md

 The work probably provided a good distraction from homework.

 	Sept 25 1997

 	Qmon Alpha 4 is out
 	HAHA.
 Bluesnews would be having a fit with my daily patch updates.
 Anyhow, Qmon 0.04 has been released.
 Today's special effect is the destroyable door!
 	Yes, almost all the doors (except the secret ones) can be DESTROYED!
 So if you just can't find that key, or happen to want to wreak some havok on the poor level designer's head, feel free to pump a couple rockets and vaporize the door.
 Each one can hold off about 4 rockets.
-And when I mean vaporize,, I literally mean vaporize.
+And when I mean vaporize, I literally mean vaporize.
 Haven't managed to get the door to gib or anything yet - it just pulls an Obi-wan Kenobi disappearing trick.

 -- [http://modena.intergate.ca/personal/wac/news/sept97.htm](https://web.archive.org/web/20010305112044/http://modena.intergate.ca/personal/wac/news/sept97.htm) (archived March 05 2001)